Menstrual Cycle | Keto | Period | PMS | Best Foods | Worst Foods | Supplements

 Changes in diet do affect hormone balance.
 Still, it’s not specifics of the keto diet that may affect your period.

-It is general factors such as caloric restriction, rapid weight loss, excessive exercise, and stress that have been shown to disrupt the menstrual cycle (Meczekalski et al. 200874).
+General factors such as caloric restriction, rapid weight loss, excessive exercise, and stress have been shown to disrupt the menstrual cycle (Meczekalski et al. 200874).

 With this in mind, it is not uncommon for women to reach a vast caloric deficit or exercise too excessively when starting keto.
 These stressful situations can trigger a cascade of hormonal fluctuations that ultimately affect the release of fertility hormones.